 undefined Drug administaration and Dosage available

-Afatinib Dimaleate is an oral medication that is usually taken once a day, at approximately the same time each day, with or without food.
-It should be taken as prescribed by a doctor or other healthcare provider.
-These capsules should be swallowed whole with a glass of water.
-They should not be crushed, chewed, or opened, as this can affect the way the medication is absorbed and decrease its effectiveness.
-You should not take a double dose to make up the second dose.
+It should be taken as prescribed by a doctor.
+These tablets should be swallowed whole with a glass of water.
+They should not be crushed, chewed, or opened, as this can affect how the medication is absorbed and decrease its effectiveness.
+Take the missed dose as soon as you recall if your next planned dose is more than eight hours away.
+You should not take a double dose to make up for the second dose.

 Warnings, Precautions and Side Effects of undefined